fluxrider/playlist_shuffle/README.md

 # Related Works

-The algorithms described in this paper are all from the top of my head.
-TODO is there a better way to say that I have no clue if there is literature about any of this, considering how trivial they all are?
+The algorithms described in this paper are presented to build-up to the less intuitive **Disjoint Shuffle**.
+The literature doesn't seem to cover shuffling looping sequence, so I chose names for each algorithms.

-In VLC Media Player 3.0.4 on a Linux desktop, the behavior of the *Random* toggle is like the **Shuffle** algorithm described below, where the same song can be heard twice in a row.
+In the wild, it is common for music players to have a *Random* or *Shuffle* feature.
+In VLC Media Player [1] 3.0.4 on a Linux desktop, the behavior of the *Random* toggle is like the **Shuffle** algorithm described below, where the same song can be heard twice in a row at the looping boundaries.

 # Algorithms